panda-rajsekhar/CPP/README.md

 ---
 # How to do the initial setup
 So for the windows workinng environment you need to install the following :
-1. Visual Studio Code
+1. Visual Studio Code or VS Code Insiders
 2. C++ extension and Code Runner extension
 3. G++ /  MinGw

-Use youtube for help

-### Or
-Perhaps you need a single shot method to run the c++ code then ill suggest using the DevC++